Fail to Remain – Criminal Code

 • the accused failed to do the following: stop the vehicle, provide his/her name & address, and offer assistance (if necessary).

-Hiring X-COPS ensures you receive the highest level of professionalism, expertise and confidentiality.
-You’ll be connected with a lawyer who has been fighting criminal charges for a long time and has deep knowledge & understanding of traffic and criminal laws.
+Hiring X-COPS ensures you receive the highest level of professionalism, expertise, and confidentiality.
+You’ll be connected with a lawyer who has extensive experience in fighting criminal charges, with deep knowledge of both traffic and criminal laws.

-Our professionals are trained to win and get the best possible outcome.
-We know how to negotiate & dispute in court to reduce the charge or to withdraw it completely.
+At X-COPS, our professionals are trained to win and achieve the best possible outcomes.
+We know how to negotiate and advocate in court, working to reduce or completely withdraw charges whenever possible.

 About you